Intrinsically-Sublime/esp8266-fastled-webserver/README.md

   * Cooling -- Adjusts the rate at which the heat cells cools
   * Sparking --  Adjusts the frequency of new embers
 ---
+##### Fireworks -- Random fireworks on 2D matrix
+* Settings
+  * Speed -- Adjusts the velocity of the shells and the gravity pulling down the sparks
+---
 ##### Rain -- Colored rain falling down from the top and splashing at the bottom
+* Settings
+  * Speed -- Adjusts the rate of rainfall
+  * Color Picker -- Sets the color of the rain
+---
+##### Storm -- Colored rain falling down from clouds at the top and splashing at the bottom with peridodical lightning bolts
 * Settings
   * Speed -- Adjusts the rate of rainfall
   * Color Picker -- Sets the color of the rain